mawds/r-programming-intro/_episodes/03-testing.md

 {: .callout}

 For now let's put our tests in a separate file.
-It is good practice to keep your tests in a separate directory, `tests`.
-Make a directory in your project folder called `tests`, and copy the example test file that was included in the data you downloaded at the start of the course.
+It is good practice to keep your tests in a separate directory.
+If we write an R package, R will expect this directory to be called `tests`, so it is a very good idea to stick with this convention.
+When you downloaded the course data, this included some example test, which will be in your project's `tests` folder.  `testthat` test files are named `test_xxx.R`.
+The file `test_cleandata.R` contains some initial tests for our function.
 The file is shown below:

 ~~~